KaiyangZhou/deep-person-reid/README.md

 It has the following features:
 - multi-GPU training.
-- both image reid and video reid.
+- support to both image reid and video reid.
 - standard dataset splits used by most research papers.
 - incredibly easy preparation of reid datasets.
 - implementations of state-of-the-art reid models.